Salvador Allende: Early life

-During his time at medical school Allende was influenced by Professor Max Westenhofer, a German pathologist who emphasized the social determinants of disease and social medicine.
-In 1931 he was relegated to the North and expelled from the university.
-However, in that same year, he retook his sixth year of medical school and graduated at 23 years of age.
-In 1932 he began to practice his profession as an anatomo-pathologist in the Morgue of the Van Buren Hospital.
+During his time at medical school, Allende was influenced by Professor Max Westenhofer, a German pathologist who emphasized the social determinants of disease and social medicine.
+In 1931, he was expelled from the university and relegated to the north.
+That same year, he retook his sixth year of medical school and graduated at age 23.
+In 1932, he began practicing as a physician and anatomo-pathologist in the morgue of the Van Buren Hospital.
 He became the union leader of the Valparaíso doctors, becoming 1st Regional Secretary in Valparaíso.
-In 1935, at the age of 27, he was relegated to the city of Caldera for the second time, and in 1936 he was imprisoned in the Popular Front in Valparaíso.
-In 1937 he was elected Deputy of Valparaíso and Aconcagua and in 1938 he served as Undersecretary General of the Socialist Party of Chile.
+In 1935, at age 27, he was relegated to the city of Caldera for the second time and, in 1936, he founded the Popular Front in Valparaíso.
+In 1937, he was elected Deputy of Valparaíso and Aconcagua and, in 1938, he served as Undersecretary General of the Socialist Party of Chile.

-In 1933 Allende co-founded with Marmaduque Grove and others a section of the Socialist Party of Chile in Valparaíso and became its chairman.
+In 1933, Allende co-founded with Marmaduque Grove and others a section of the Socialist Party of Chile in Valparaíso and became its chairman.
 He married Hortensia Bussi with whom he had three daughters.
 He was a Freemason, a member of the Lodge Progreso No. 4 in Valparaíso.
 In 1933, he published his doctoral thesis Higiene Mental y Delincuencia (Crime and Mental Hygiene) in which he criticized Cesare Lombroso's proposals.